|

 that have taken place here in the past.

-la Argentina, also popularly known as Paseo de las Estatuas ("Statue Walk"),
+Paseo de la Argentina, also popularly known as Paseo de las Estatuas ("Statue

-is decorated with some of the statues of kings from the Royal Palace from
+Walk"), is decorated with some of the statues of kings from the Royal Palace

-art galleries in the Crystal Palace, Palacio de Velázquez, and Casa
+are now art galleries in the Crystal Palace, Palacio de Velázquez,

-Park is also the Forest of the Departed (Bosque de los Ausentes), a memorial
+the Retiro Park is also the Forest of the Departed (Bosque de los Ausentes),

-monument to commemorate the 191 victims of the 11 March 2004 Madrid attacks.
+a memorial monument to commemorate the 191 victims of the 11 March 2004

 Activities